smartbnb/api-docs/README.md

-# Welcome to the Smartbnb Public API documentation.
+# Smartbnb Public API

+Welcome to the Smartbnb Public API documentation!
 This early access release of the Smartbnb Public API allows you to read calendar data of your active listings in a simple, programmatic way, using conventional HTTP requests.

 The API documentation will start with a general overview about the design and technology that has been implemented, followed by reference information about specific endpoints.